Fiartaks/Fiartaks/README.md

 - 👋 Hi, I’m @Fiartaks (Firat Akkus), My passion for programming began long before my formal education, and I have been actively honing my skills over the past several years.
   I am eager to learn and contribute to projects that inspire me.
-  I am proficient in [your skills, e.g., HTML, CSS, JavaScript, etc.] and always excited to take on new challenges and collaborate with others in the tech community.
+  I am proficient in HTML, CSS, JavaScript. and always excited to take on new challenges and collaborate with others in the tech community.
 - 👀 I aim to produce code that is efficient, useful, and clear
 - 🌱 I’m currently focusing on React, React Native and Java Technologies.